If you plan to grow a successful business online, the last thing you want to do is to learn the hard way that you are doing something illegal.

-Internet laws are designed to protect consumers and apply to anyone who sells, markets or promotes goods or services online.
-Anyone who owns a website risks being sued for not following compliance laws.
-Feigning ignorance about the law won’t prevent someone from taking legal action against your business.
+Online laws, regulations, and guidelines are designed to protect consumers and apply to anyone who markets, sells or promotes products and services online.
+Every website owner risks being sued for not following compliance laws.
+Feigning ignorance about legal requirements won’t prevent you from being slapped with a legal notice.

-Recent laws introduced in 2014 regulating how businesses promote advertising on their sites state that if you plan to promote anything on your site for profit, then you must follow certain principles of disclosure to prevent enforceable orders being issued against you by regulatory departments, such as the Better Business Bureau, also referred to as the BBB.
-Search online for information about “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 regulating how businesses promote advertising on their sites state that if you plan to promote anything on your website for material gain, you will need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by regulatory departments, such as the US-based Better Business Bureau, also called the BBB.
+Search online “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

-These laws affect several online business activities, including:
+These laws has legal consequences for various online business categories, including:

-- Any type of advertising, including contextual advertising
+- Any form of advertising, including contextual advertising

 - Retarget Marketing